Worship

 Service Outline

-This is a typical worship service outline; particular worship services may vary.
+This is a typical worship service outline; particular worship services will vary.

 The Lord’s Prayer

 Christian communities use various translations of the Lord’s Prayer.
 We use the contemporary English version below.
-When you pray with us feel welcome to use the version most familiar to you.
+When you pray with us feel welcome to use whatever version is most familiar to you.

 Loving Creator, holy is your name